-We obtained all costs used in our budget impact analyses from an Ontario-specific cost-effectiveness analysis by Tam et al. of TAVI in people at low surgical risk.
-This analysis, which we describe in detail in the Economic Evidence section of this HTA, was conducted using Ontario costs.
-At the time of writing this HTA, this economic analysis has been submitted for publication.
-Costs used in our budget impact analyses will be updated to reflect any change in costs reported by Tam et al. in their final publication.
+We obtained all costs used in our budget impact analyses from an Ontario-specific cost-effectiveness analysis by Tam et al. of TAVI in people at low surgical risk.49 This analysis, which we describe in detail in the Economic Evidence section of this HTA, was conducted using Ontario costs.

-The economic analysis by Tam et al., compares balloon-expandable TAVI, self-expanding TAVI, and SAVR using clinical parameters obtained through a network meta-analysis of the PARTNER 3 and Evolut Low Risk Trials.
-The cohort of patients modelled were approximately 74 years of age.
+The economic analysis by Tam et al., compares balloon-expandable TAVI, self-expanding TAVI, and SAVR using clinical parameters obtained through a network meta-analysis of the PARTNER 3 and Evolut Low Risk Trials.49 The cohort of patients modelled were approximately 74 years of age.
 Key cost inputs included in the analyses are summarized in Table 15.
-The authors obtained device costs from the manufacturers, hospitalization costs from St. Michael's Hospital (Toronto, ON), and physician fees from the Ontario Schedule of Benefits.
-Complication costs were obtained from the Canadian Institute for Health Information patient cost estimator and the published literature.
-More detailed descriptions can be found in the original publication.
+The authors obtained device costs from the manufacturers and physician fees from the Ontario Schedule of Benefits.55 Complication costs were obtained from the Canadian Institute for Health Information patient cost estimator56 and the published literature.
+More detailed descriptions can be found in the original publication.49